Zotigh/elapsed-days/README.md

 ## Basic task

+One useful date-only operation is the calculation of the number of calendar days between some agreed-upon starting date (for the sake of consistency, we'll use January 1, 1970 for this purpose) and a specified ending date.
+This is our basic task here.

+### Background

 For many computational tasks, we want to manipulate dates&mdash;but only dates, without any time component, and without reference to any time zone.
 For example, in an Android app that displays the NASA Astronomy Picture of the Day (APOD), if we want to store retrieved APOD objects and images in local storage (database and/or file storage), the only date or time information that's relevant about each image is the date for which that image was the APOD.
 (You might also want to record a timestamp for when the image was retrieved, but that's not our concern at the moment.)
 Then, if you later want to search the local database for the APOD for a given day, using a time component in the search could result in database "misses"&mdash;i.e. queries that should return an APOD object, but don't.

-For some applications, this leads us to the need to have a numeric representation of dates that is _not_ the number of milliseconds elapsed since 1970-01-01 00:00:00 UTC (the usual way we measure time in Java), but the number of calendar days since some agreed-upon date (for the sake of consistency, we'll keep using January 1, 1970 for this purpose).
-Computing this is the basic task in this assignment.
+The `java.time` package (added in Java 8) includes the `LocalDate` class for date-only computations; however, for Android development, the use of `java.time` requires API 26 or higher, which may be too restrictive for some projects.
+There are 3<sup>rd</sup>-party libraries, such as [Joda-Time](https://www.joda.org/joda-time/), which can be used when `java.time` isn't an option.
+However, such a library might be overkill for simple applications.

 ### Implementation